Installation options

 Operator Lifecycle Manager

-When running on Openshift, you can install Kubernetes Operator for Apache Cassandra directly from the Openshift UI.
+When running on Openshift, you can install the Cassandra Operator directly from the Openshift UI.
 See the Openshift documentation for information about installing operators.

 cass-operator is available in the OperatorHub as a community version as well as certified version.

-If running outside Openshift, you can install the operator using the Operator Lifecycle Manager (OLM).
+If running outside Openshift, you can install the Cassandra Operator using the Operator Lifecycle Manager (OLM).

 You can find cass-operator from the OperatorHub under the name cass-operator-community.